Rock of Love with Bret Michaels season 1: The Rose And The Thorn

 Bret, Heather, and Jes travel to Cabo San Lucas, Mexico.
 Bret takes each woman on an all-day date in order to get to know each and ultimately make the final decision: which woman gets the chance to become his girlfriend.

 Bret and Heather go on a dune buggy outing.
 After a short time Bret starts to feel as though he is experiencing diabetes symptoms.
 He suggests that they need to get something to eat, but Heather doesn’t take the hint.
 They continue to ride and then finally break for lunch.
 Later that evening, Heather tells Bret she's in love with him.
 Bret expresses concern that Heather and he connect on a strictly party level, and wonders if she ever slows down.
 Heather reassures him that she leads a very quiet life outside the club.
 Bret is still not feeling great, so after dinner they retire to his room.
 The closing shot of the hotel’s exterior includes a voiceover of Bret whispering “sweet nothings”.

-The next day, it is Jes's turn with Bret.
+The next day, it is Jes' turn with Bret.
 Heather tries to antagonize Jes before the date, but she responds by giving Bret a passionate kiss.
 Their date takes place on a 70 ft yacht.
 Bret tells Jes that she needs to take the jump or she'll never know if she's in love, and she tells him that she fears rejection.
 Later that evening, they go to another resort for a private dinner.
 Once again, Bret starts to feel diabetes symptoms, and tells Jes that she will have to inject him if he goes into diabetic shock.
 Jes is immediately sympathetic.
 She decides that his well-being is more important than her emotional struggle and “takes the plunge”.
 Jes and Bret go back to the resort and enjoy a relaxing nude soak in his hot tub.

 The next morning, the two women travel back to Los Angeles for the final elimination.
 Bret claims he can’t make up his mind and offers a solution: he asks both women if they will each be his girlfriend.
 Heather responds yes, but Jes says that she can’t share someone she cares about with anyone.
 Bret calls Heather forward but tells her that she is not the one for him.
 She angrily storms out.
 Jes is Bret's Rock of Love.